TrashUwU/PokeAssistant/README.md

 - Can be hosted 24/7 on cloud or on PC
 - Auto-updates code
 - Uses AI to identify Pokémons
-- Returns 2-3 Pokemons as prediction
+- Returns 1-3 Pokémons as prediction

 ## Premium Features
 ### Read [this](https://github.com/TrashUwU/PokeAssistant#premium-extensions) to know how to install Premium Features/Extensions